Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - There are a couple of ways to be able to surf the web on Roku, but they are somewhat indirect.

-- One involves casting a Windows device to Roku, for instance.
+- One involves casting a Windows device to Roku while using a web browser.

 Roku is a media player that works great with a wide range of streaming services.
-Even though Roku supports various services, the support for web browsers has always been limited on Roku.
+Even though Roku supports various services, many are wondering if they can use Roku as a web browser.

-Roku used to have a web browser called Web Broser X. However, it didn’t come included with the device, but as a separate app that the user had to pay for.
+Roku used to have a web browser called Web Browser X. However, it didn’t come included with the device, but as a separate app that the user had to pay for.

 Even so, a lot of users would like to use Roku as a fully-featured streaming device and surf the web as well.

-While there is one text-based browser that works on Roku, the use of regular browsers is limited to the situation when you cast one from Windows to your Roku device.
+While there are two or three text-based browsers that work on Roku, the use of regular browsers is limited to the situation when you cast one from Windows to your Roku device.

-As mentioned, Opera (or any other traditional browser) can be used on Roku only when you’re connecting the streaming device to your Windows laptop or PC and use the regular keyboard to search.
+As mentioned, Opera One (or any other traditional browser) can be used on Roku only when you’re connecting the streaming device to your Windows laptop or PC and using the regular keyboard to search.

 The unlimited integrated VPN will allow you to stream any show you want, from anywhere in the world, while also protecting your online identity.